10-Day Stay Food As Medicine Recipes

 12. Sprinkle with toasted sesame seeds and garnish with green onions or scallions sliced thin or on the diagonal..
 See this blog for pictures of different cuts

-Note: This is a very flexible recipe.
-It makes a really nice summer dish with 1 - 2 cups organic corn (instead of or in addition to the carrots) cut from a cob or frozen.
+Note: This recipe also makes a really nice summer dish with 1 - 2 cups organic corn (instead of or in addition to the carrots) cut from a cob or frozen.
 Add a bit of toasted sesame oil after cooking, if desired.

 Sauerkraut